AshleyF/brief/sandbox/Language/Readme.md

 This helps to encapsulate Tesla-specific state (e.g. the `mutable car`) and to scope the Tesla-specific vocabulary of words.

 How are these actors created and wired together?
 How do they know about each other?
 The ROS model of a "master" service acting as a liason where "topics" can be published and subscribed to is interesting.
 A more direct dependency injection style system where actors are passed "channels" on which to communicate is interesting too.
-Let's try the channels approach first.

 The `teslaActor` (created by `actor teslaState`) could be used directly in F# code with `teslaActor.Post("honk")` for example.
 But it would be nice to be able to interact with it from the REPL.
 A Tesla-specific `postTesla` primitive word could be created.
 Instead, let's try a central `registry` to which we can `register` new `BriefActors` (e.g. `register "tesla" teslaActor`):